McMagister/srpg-studio-stuff/Enemy Range Display/README.md

 This is the [Enemy Range Display] script by Goinza, modified by me to add red outlines around the enemy range and also add a visual indicator of marked units.

+** Requires the UNIT STATE ANIMATOR plugin to work!!! **  It is available from this repository as well.
+Make sure that !unit-state-animator.js is loaded before any other .js files.
+As long as you don't remove the exclamation mark from the filename, that should be the case.

 ![Example][1]

 # LICENSE